-Mollie Crittenden has worked for the past eighteen years as a K-12 educator.
-After majoring in Ethnic Studies, getting her teaching credential and Masters Degree in Education, she has been a bilingual elementary school teacher, high school English teacher, and now is in her eleventh year directing a Community Engagement Program in a high school in San Francisco.
-She infuses her own learning about whiteness, compassion, and social justice into the teaching she does about social issues and cultural competency concepts.
+Mollie Crittendenhas worked for more than twenty years as a K-12 educator.
+After majoring in Ethnic Studies, earning two teaching credentials and Masters Degree in Education, she has been a bilingual elementary school teacher, high school English teacher, and now is in her fifteenth year of directing a Community Engagement Program in a high school in San Francisco.
+She infuses her understanding of systemic racism and different aspects of oppression in the teaching she does about social justice and cultural competency concepts.
 She has presented at the White Privilege Conference and leads an ongoing "Understanding Whiteness" teacher group at the school where she works.
 She is a certified integral life coach, and works individually with people in their process of transformational unfolding.
 Mollie is the mother of two biracial, African-American boys, practices meditation, connects with nature regularly, and volunteers with non-profit organizations in the Bay Area.
 She is committed to embodying love, compassion, and connection in all the work she does.
-She is a Phase 1 teacher for white groups.
+She is a Phase 1 lead teacher.

 Deborah Marks is a bodyworker and teacher of Eutony and Rosen Movement work.
 She has also been trained in Somatic Experiencing for working with trauma and PTSD.
 She attends Quaker Meeting, and has lived in a collective household for 23 years.
 White, owning-class, female and Jewish, Deborah has been learning about privilege and oppression from many directions.
 She is joyously committed to allyship with other white people in unlearning our white training.
 She is a Phase 1 mentor teacher and a co-facilitator for Phase 3 of UNtraining White Liberal Racism.